The dreaded “comfort zone”

-If you’ve been around a corporate culture for a hot minute, you not only know the signs and symptoms that your company is stuck in a comfort zone or a rut, but you’ll also know how dangerous it is.
+If you’ve been around a corporate culture, you not only know the signs and symptoms that your company is stuck in a comfort zone or a rut, but you’ll also know how dangerous it is.

 Think of your company as a sports team.
 You can never stop training or coming up with new plays.
 You can’t let your guard down.
 Practice and persistence, and fresh game plans are all necessary to not only keep you competitive but to take you to that next level where only the most elite teams reside.
 There’s no off-season in your business.